 There was a man sent from God, whose name was John.
 He came as a witness to testify to the light, so that all might believe through him.
 He himself was not the light, but he came to testify to the light. ...
 This is the testimony given by John when the religious authorities sent priests and Levites from Jerusalem to ask him, "Who are you?"
 He confessed and did not deny it, but confessed, "I am not the Messiah."
 And they asked him, "What then?
 Are you Elijah?"
 He said, "I am not."
 "Are you the prophet?"
 He answered, "No." Then they said to him, "Who are you?
 Let us have an answer for those who sent us.
 What do you say about yourself?"
 He said, "I am the voice of one crying out in the wilderness, 'Make straight the way of the Lord,'" as the prophet Isaiah said.
 Now they had been sent from the Pharisees.
 They asked him, "Why then are you baptizing if you are neither the Messiah, nor Elijah, nor the prophet?"
 John answered them, "I baptize with water.
 Among you stands one whom you do not know, the one who is coming after me; I am not worthy to untie the thong of his sandal."
 This took place in Bethany across the Jordan where John was baptizing. -John 1:6-8,19-28

 The Advent mystery is the beginning of the end of all in us that is not yet Christ. -Thomas Merton Conversion: turning from sin, turning toward Light.
 There was a man sent from God, whose name was John.
 He came as a witness to testify to the light, so that all might believe through him.
 He himself was not the light, but he came to testify to the light.
 The true light, which enlightens everyone, was coming into the world.
 (John 1:6-9) In iconography John is portrayed sometimes with wings, for he is a messenger, however disheveled and disrespectful-looking.
 He testifies to the Light, the One who is coming, the One Christians prepare for in continual conversion.
 In Advent the church emphasizes these ways of continual change: Repentance.
 Conversion of life.
 Self-examination.
 Awakening.
 Deepening.
-John was pure, living only on what the desert and God provided him (locusts and wild honey).
-But the people who carry the tradition of proclaiming this Advent message, may not be so perfect (meditation one).
-Even so, the message itself is pure, holy, and a guideline for preparing for the Light by deepening the core of faith at the heart of my heart (meditation two).
-And, however imperfect I may be, I am called to testify authentically to the Light I find in that deep core of my being (meditation three).
-Ever deepening into the Advent of my soul, I am yours truly & imperfectly, Suzanne
+John was pure, living on "locusts and wild honey" that is, only on what God provided him in the desert.
+But the people who carry the tradition of proclaiming this Advent message, may not be so perfect (Meditation One).
+Even so, the message itself is pure, holy, and a guideline for preparing for the Light by deepening the core of faith at the heart of my heart (Meditation Two).
+And, however imperfect I may be, I am called to testify authentically to the Light I find in that deep core of my being (Meditation Three).
+Ever deepening into the Advent of my soul, I am yours, truly and imperfectly, Suzanne

 Meditation One (introit) imperfect messenger